 Especially after a Chapter 7, you may be inundated with credit card solicitations after discharge.
 That’s because the creditors know that you generally cannot file a Chapter 7 for at least six years.
 To make sure you don’t wind up in bankruptcy court again, resist temptation and continue to use credit sparingly.
 Financing consumables is a recipe for disaster.
 You can put a new transmission on a credit card and pay it off in a reasonable time according to a plan.
 You can also put your groceries on a credit card if you paid cash for the transmission and are therefore a little short this month, and pay the balance in full from your next paycheck.
 However, if you put your groceries, gas, utilities, or other consumables on your credit card regularly and pay less toward you bill each month than you charge, unless you increase your income, you will eventually build up a balance you cannot afford to service, and you will be right back in bankruptcy.

-For a free consultation with attorneys who help you file bankruptcy, contact our office.
+For a free consultation with attorneys who help you file bankruptcy, contact our office in Melbourne, Florida.